 Atty.
 Disini has more bad news for us, unfortunately.
 Apparently, merely agreeing with a libellous sentiment can itself be a libellous statement itself.
 That’s like saying “man, that dude was totally getting it on with the cow” is every bit as criminally liable as totally getting it on with the cow yourself.
 Chew on that (Like the cow did?
 Ewww.).

-Public officials can abuse this law, and the system to abuse it is built into the law itself.
-They don't need to twist the law around too much: all they need to do is enforce it with prejudice against the online gadflies who have been annoying them all this time.
-They don't even have to be right!
+As the PNP FaceBook page was all too quick to eagerly establish, public officials are already prepared to abuse this law once they are given the green light to do so, and the system to abuse it is built into the law itself.
+They don’t need to twist the law around too much: all they need to do is enforce it with prejudice against the online gadflies who have been annoying them all this time.
+They don’t even have to be right!
 They just need to make sure we have to pay through the nose for litigation while they sit back and use the funds our taxes generated for them.
-It's almost like we paid them to sue us!
+It’s almost like we paid them to sue us!
 When it comes to public service, clearly, we, the Filipino people, just got served.

 Our fears are not unfounded.
 Yes, just because they may abuse the law does not mean that they will, but are you seriously willing to trust this government to do right by us?
 The chilling effect, the culture of fear and mistrust, are very real things that we now face because this law gave too much power to everyone except the ones who needed it most: the Filipino people.
 That law-abiding citizens are suddenly afraid to speak up?
 That good people are forced to do nothing?
 Remember what they said is the only thing that needed to happen for evil to triumph?
 Yeah, that’s about to happen, and we’re completely oblivious to it.
 And if you happen to be pro-RH or FOI?
 Well, you’re SOL: the Cybercrime Bill is now the center of attention, and by the time we’re done, the elections will be upon us.
 Hope the maternal deaths and the undisclosed ill-gotten wealth are all worth it.